idle-hand/SpeakEasy_OG/README.md

 # The-Citizenship-Project
 (Computer Tutor)

-Practice site for the Canadian Citizenship Test.= adapted from
+Practice site for the Canadian Citizenship Test.

 Forked from JakeKandell/quiz-site
 Quiz Website Built in Django